quantify-os/quantify-core/docs/installation.md

 ## Stable release

 This is the preferred method to install Quantify, as it will always install the most recent stable release.
-If you want to contribute to quantify, see [Setting up for local development].
+If you want to contribute to Quantify, see [Setting up for local development].

 ### On Windows and macOS (Anaconda)

-Quantify-core has third party dependencies that can have environment-specific problems.
+{mod}`quantify-core` has third party dependencies that can have environment-specific problems.
 We recommend using the [Anaconda](https://www.anaconda.com/products/individual#Downloads) Python distribution which works out of the box on most systems.

 If you are familiar with software development (package manager, git, terminal, Python, etc.) the following should get you running in no time.
 Otherwise, follow the [Detailed instructions] and learn a few productivity tips on your way.